burcakotlu/GLANET/docs/source/tutorial.rst

 Other facilities of GLANET GUI includes enrichment analysis and regulatory sequence analysis.

 1)	Input File Name: You have to provide input file which contains user given genomic intervals.
+	Assume that Data.zip is extracted under a directory called GLANET.
-	Sample input data can be reached from ~path/to/GLANET/Data/demo_input_data/.
+	Then sample input data can be reached from ~path/to/GLANET/Data/demo_input_data/.
-	Here GLANET directory is the parent directory of Data directory which has extracted DATA.zip.

 2)	Input Format: For user given input file, Input Format has to be selected accordingly.
+	GLANET supports dbSNP IDs, BED, GFF3, 1-based coordinates (End Inclusive) and 0-based coordinates (End Inclusive).
     For sample input data ~path/to/GLANET/Data/demo_input_data/CVD_rsIDs_Mediation.txt, Input Format must be selected as dbSNP IDs.
 	For sample input data ~path/to/GLANET/Data/demo_input_data/CVD_Mediation_0BasedStart_EndExclusive_GRCh37_p13_coordinates.bed, Input Format must be selected as BED.
 	For sample input data ~path/to/GLANET/Data/demo_input_data/CVD_Mediation_0Based_Start_End_GRCh37_p13_coordinates.gff3, Input Format must be selected as GFF3.
 	Other sample input data can be reached in ~path/to/GLANET/Data/demo_input_data/.
-	GLANET also accepts input file that contains 1-based coordinates (End Inclusive) and 0-based coordinates (End Inclusive) whose Input Format has to be chosen as  1-based coordinates (End Inclusive) and 0-based coordinates (End Inclusive), respectively.

 3)	Assembly: In case of BED, GFF3, 1-based coordinates (End Inclusive) or 0-based coordinates (End Inclusive) is chosen as Input Format, then Assembly has to be set as GRCh38 or GRCH37.p13.
-	In cased of dbSNP IDs, no need for Assembly selection.
+	In cased of dbSNP IDs, there is no need for Assembly selection.

 4)	Glanet Folder: Set the GLANET folder (e.g.:  ~path/to/GLANET) which is the parent of Data directory.
+	Please note that Glanet folder can be any valid directory name (e.g.:  ~path/to/tool), the important point is that Glanet folder has to be the parent of Data folder (e.g.:  ~path/to/tool/Data).

 5)	Annotation, Overlap Definition, Number of Bases: For Annotation Part, set the number of bases for overlap definition. e.g: Setting number of bases as 3 means that two intervals are accepted as overlapped if and only if at least 3 bases of these intervals overlap.